Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: On the rainbow connection number of block graphs

 In this section, we consider the rainbow connection number of block graphs.
-Using known results, we begin by deriving a tight linear time computable upper bound on the rainbow connection number.
-As a main result of the section, we prove a polynomial-time characterization of bridgeless block graphs with rainbow connection number at most 4.
+As a main result of the section, we prove a polynomial-time characterization of bridgeless block graphs with rainbow connection number at most~4.